4forces/project1/README.md

 3. Ease of navigation

 __a) Home Page__
 Upon visiting the site, the first page visitors see shows the updates of recent activities.
-This is inline with one of its primary purpose, which is to inform and update on upcoming activities.
-After which is an introduction on the background of the meditation teacher and the society.
+This is inline with one of the site's primary purpose, which is to inform and update on upcoming activities.
+After which is an introduction of the background of the meditation teacher and the society.

 __b) E-dhamma Page__
 This page serves as a central repository for the various online resources.
 The resource materials were scattered, and at times duplicated on various pages on the original site.